Domicile Declaration (Quebec)

 What to Include in Your Domicile Declaration (Quebec)

 A legally valid Quebec domicile declaration must contain several essential elements to be accepted by courts, government agencies, financial institutions, school boards, and other administrative entities.
-Understanding each element helps ensure the document fulfills its intended legal purpose effectively.
+Understanding each element helps confirm the document fulfills its intended legal purpose effectively.

 First, the declarant's complete identification is fundamental and must be verifiable.
 The declaration must include the declarant's full legal name exactly as it appears on government-issued photo identification (such as the Quebec health insurance card, the driver's licence issued by the Société de l'assurance automobile du Québec (SAAQ), or a Canadian passport).
 The date of birth, telephone number, email address, occupation or profession, and optionally the social insurance number (when required for government program purposes) must also be recorded.
 The commissioner of oaths is legally obligated to verify the declarant's identity against a valid government-issued photo identification document before administering the oath or solemn affirmation.